In past FutureU™ Programs . . .

 . . .
-83% of MAINSTREAM FACULTY (not early adopters!) said they now felt like "intermediate," "advanced" or even "professional" Web course builders.
-Two-thirds had called themselves "beginners" prior to the training.
+83% of participants said they felt like “intermediate,” “advanced” or even “professional” Web course builders when answering our post-training evaluations.

-There's a whole lot more to planning and creating a technology-enriched course than learning how to use course management software.
-After all, you didn't learn how to teach just by mastering the use of chalk on a blackboard or the light switches in a classroom!
-The electronic classroom represents a whole new way of communicating and learning, with its own set of challenges and opportunities.
+The online classroom represents a whole new way of communicating and learning, with its own set of challenges and opportunities.
 Even the best vendor training only scratches the surface.
 Until now, the only other alternative was to enroll in an expensive graduate or certificate program that might take a year or more to complete.

-FutureU is proud to offer our faculty-tested orientation and advancement program for planning, building, and teaching an online or blended course.
-This program helps you achieve real competence with the skills, tools and processes involved in technology-mediated educationin just six weeks.
-Participants work online as part of a cohort of others designing courses and guided by an educator who is expert in both research-proven learning methods and pedagogically sound instructional design.
-The program instructor guides participants step by step through the four phases of online course development:
+Participants work online as part of a cohort of peers designing courses and are guided by an educator who is an expert in both research-proven learning methods and pedagogically sound instructional design.
+The program instructor guides participants step-by-step through the four phases of online course development:

 - Two delivery options: